Pelmen323/a_quiz_game/README.md

 # a_quiz_game

-This is a simple quiz game project on Python.
+This is a simple quiz game project in Python.

 Written myself as a studying practice.
 Questions can be added into a 'questions' dictionary